 The resulting vector map is a complete GRASS vector map: it will have a category file with the labels from the input file and it will have the topology file already built. (v.support is run automatically by v.in.transects as the final step in creating the GRASS vector map.)

 Tao Wen, University of Illinois at Urbana-Champaign, Illinois.
-Michael Shapiro, U.S.Army Construction Engineering Research Laboratory v.label - makes a label-file from a GRASS vector.
-(GRASS Vector Program)
+Michael Shapiro, U.S. Army Construction Engineering Research Laboratory v.llabel v.llabel v.llabel help v.llabel [-in] map=name [value=value]

-v.label

-v.label help